davidlizeng/LinearLeastSquares.jl/docs/lsqjl.rst

 The ``solve!`` Method
 =====================
 LSQ can solve a system of linear equations using the ``solve!`` method.
-When a system of linear equations is solved, the values of all variables are populated.
+The exclamation point after ``solve`` is a Julia convention signifying that this method will have side effects; specifically, it will assign values to variables after solving.
 After that, the values of the variables, and any expressions that depend on them, can be accessed.

   .. code-block:: none